The Oxford Tutorial System

-New Earth Theological University (NETU) employs modern, new-paradigm whole-systems teaching methods based on the Oxford Tutorial.
-Students engage in reading, in-depth research and writing assignments, and interact with professors, adjunct instructors, and students in groups or individually, on a regular basis throughout the academic term.
+The New Earth Theological University (NETU) employs modern, new-paradigm whole-systems teaching methods based on this Oxford Tutorial.
+NETU students engage in reading, in-depth research and writing assignments, creative projects, and interact with professors, adjunct instructors, and students in groups or individually, on a regular basis throughout the academic term.

 The Oxford Method is generally more academically challenging and rigorous than the standard lecture and test format courses.
-All students are expected to communicate, defend, analyze, and critique the ideas presented in assigned readings and projects by submitting written papers and in conversations through correspondence with professors during each course.
+All students are expected to communicate, analyze, defend and critique the ideas presented in assigned readings and multi-faceted projects by submitting written papers, and in in-depth conversations through correspondence with professors during each course.

 Courses are taught during two academic terms (semesters) each year.

 Because the programs of study at NETU are mindfully tailored to meet the needs of individual students, courses offered each academic term are not published in an arbitrary catalog list, but are carefully determined by the needs of students and the availability of professors and adjunct instructors.

 Upon successful admission to New Earth Theological University, each student is assigned to them an Academic Advisor.
 This Academic Advisor will remain a constant support and full-spectrum advisory resource for the student throughout the duration of their studies at NETU.
 All students co-create directly in tandem with their Academic Advisor to envision research projects and select programs of study, determining needed courses, scheduling courses with other professors and adjunct instructors, while mapping-out a strategy and schedule for completing their particular program of study.